-26. Non-Mandatory requirements of regulation 27 (1) & Part E of Schedule II of the Listing Regulations:
+26. Non-Mandatory requirements of regulation 27(1) & Part E of Schedule II of the Listing Regulations:

-- i) The Company has a Non-Executive Chairman. - ii) The quarterly / half yearly results are not sent to the shareholders.
-However, the same are published in the newspapers and are also posted on the Company's website. - iii) The internal auditors report to the Audit Committee.
+ii) The quarterly / half yearly results are not sent to the shareholders.
+However, the same are published in the newspapers and are also posted on the Company's website.

+iii) The internal auditors report to the Audit Committee.